Pylons/pyramid/docs/designdefense.rst

   "pedigree".
 Much of the design of :mod:`repoze.bfg` is stolen directly from :term:`Zope`.
-Zope uses the ZCA to do a number of tricks.  :mod:`repoze.bfg` mimics these tricks apeishly, and, because the ZCA works pretty well for that set of tricks, the :mod:`repoze.bfg` mimicry uses it for the same purposes.
+Zope uses the ZCA to do a number of tricks.  :mod:`repoze.bfg` mimics these tricks apeishly, and, because the ZCA works pretty well for that set of tricks, :mod:`repoze.bfg` uses it for the same purposes.
 For example, the way that BFG maps a :term:`request` to a :term:`view callable` is lifted almost entirely from Zope.
 The ZCA plays an important role in the particulars of how this request to view mapping is done.

 - Features.
 The ZCA essentially provides what can be considered something like a "superdictionary", which allows for more complex